CUH Logo

 The three state-of-the-art operating theatres will operate all year round.

-Andrew McCaskie, is a consultant orthopaedic surgeon at CUH, a professor of orthopaedic surgery at University of Cambridge and leading research and training for the new Cambridge Movement Surgical Hub.
-He said:
+Andrew McCaskie is a consultant orthopaedic surgeon at CUH.
+He is a Professor of orthopaedic surgery at the University of Cambridge, leading research and training for the Hub.

 “The dedicated space and innovative care pathways within the Cambridge Movement Surgical Hub will make a huge difference for the many hundreds of patients who are waiting long periods of time for their surgery, often living in pain and struggling to stay active.